-How do I add a new merge request?
+How do I add a new merge request in my SVN repository?

 To add a new merge request, simply go to the Merge Requests sub-tab of your desired SVN repository.
 Then, select the New Merge Request button to the right of the screen.

 From there, the source branch can be selected from the From dropdown menu.
 The target branch can also be selected under To.
 The green circle between the From and To sections can be used to reverse the selections.

 A title for the merge request will be automatically generated from the title of the first commit on that branch.
 You can change the title before proceeding.
 It is generally best practice limit merge request titles to under 100 characters and make them as descriptive as possible for easy reference later.

 Additionally, in the description for the merge request, tickets can be referenced with the same syntax used to reference tickets in commits (re #ticket_number).